 Months of June, July, and August

 There’s nothing more relaxing than looking at the full bloom of all flowers during the Boston summer months.
-I love walking through the Arnold Arboretum or several other smaller secret parks that I know of to look at all of the flowers!
+I love walking through the Arnold Arboretum gardens or several other smaller secret parks that I know of to look at all of the gorgeous flowers!
 Being close to the water – whether the Charles River or the Atlantic Ocean, both near the city like at Fan Pier or down the Cape, (*ahem, Cape Cod), are also great locations!

 Summer months are popular for tourists, families checking out colleges for their children, and locals emerging from their winter hibernation.
 Hotels may be extra busy during this time since the weather is nicer.

 Busy weekends include Father’s Day and July 4th weekend.
 Depending on the weather, it can be unbearably humid, too.